 Economics Scholarships

-Recipient will be a full time undergraduate or graduate student majoring in economics; will qualify on basis of merit and/or need; and may be an in-state or out-of-state student.
+Economics Scholarships recipient will be a full-time undergraduate or graduate student majoring in economics, will qualify on basis of merit and/or need, and may be an in-state or out-of-state student.
 The scholarship is renewable, subject to the availability of funds.
 For scholarship renewal, the recipient must continue to meet the criteria above.

 Randolph and Lucy Church Scholarship Endowment

-Established in 2006 by Randolph W. Church, Jr. and Lucy C. Church, ’81, MPA ’86 to attract outstanding students majoring in English, history, modern languages, philosophy, psychology, political sciences, humanities, or economics.
+The Randolph and Lucy Church Scholarship Endowment was established in 2006 by Randolph W. Church Jr. and Lucy C. Church, ’81, MPA ’86, to attract outstanding students majoring in English, history, modern languages, philosophy, psychology, political sciences, humanities, or economics.
 Mr. Church, an attorney, is a former rector of the Board of Visitors and former trustee of the George Mason University Foundation.
-Mrs. Church, a former trustee of the foundation and a former faculty member, is an alumna of the College of Humanities and Social Sciences.
+Mrs. Church, a former trustee of the foundation and a former faculty member, is an alum of the College of Humanities and Social Sciences.

 Recipient must:

-- and major in one of the following: English, history, modern languages philosophy, psychology or economics.
+- Major in one of the following: English, history, modern languages philosophy, psychology, or economics

-Established in 1995 in memory of Cynthia Wynn Herman, MA '90, by her parents, Mr. and Mrs. Michael Wynn, joined by others, to benefit students pursuing a degree in English with an interest in women's studies.
-Recipients may be a full-time of part-time and an in-state or out-of-state student.
+The Cynthia Wynn Herman Endowed Scholarship was established in 1995 in memory of Cynthia Wynn Herman, MA English '90, by her parents, Mr. and Mrs. Michael Wynn, joined by others, to benefit students pursuing a degree in English with an interest in women's studies.
+Cynthia Wynn Herman, an alum of the College of Humanities and Social Sciences, was assistant director of the Writing Center and editor of the women's studies program newsletter.
+The fund aims to provide scholarships for undergraduate or graduate students pursuing a degree in English within the College of Humanities and Social Sciences.
+Preference will be given to a returning student with a demonstrated interest in women's studies.
+The recipient will qualify based on academic merit and financial need.
+The recipient may be an in-state or out-of-state student and a full-time or part-time student.
 The scholarship may be renewable.
-Cynthia Wynn Herman, an alumna of the College of Humanities and Social Sciences, was assistant director of the Writing Center and editor of the women's studies program newsletter.
+Current students may apply for this scholarship and many other scholarships through the Office of Financial Aid's Academic Works portal.

 English Scholarships

-Recipients will qualify on basis of merit and/or need; and may be in-state or out-of-state students.
+English Scholarships recipients will qualify on basis of merit and/or need, and may be in-state or out-of-state students.

 Wendi Kauffman Memorial Writer's Endowed Fund

-The purpose of the fund is to provide financial support for students in their work as writers and to promote their success.
-Examples of possible uses include, but are not limited to: support for attending conferences or other venues for getting connected with other writers, editors, or agents; retreats or similar venues that allow writers to engage in extended, uninterrupted periods of productive work; acquisition of writer tools such as printers, printing supplies, or computers; payment of tuition or expenses related to attending the creative writing program.
+The Wendi Kauffman Memorial Writer's Endowed Fund provides financial support for students in their work as writers and to promote their success.
+Examples of possible uses include, but are not limited to: support for attending conferences or other venues for getting connected with other writers, editors, or agents; retreats or similar venues that allow writers to engage in extended, uninterrupted periods of productive work; acquisition of writer tools such as printers, printing supplies, or computers; and payment of tuition or expenses related to attending the creative writing program.

-This fund was started in 2015 with donations from alums to honor the late alumnus whose short story collection, Helen on 86th Street and Other Stories, became the first title published by Stillhouse Press in the summer of 2014.
-Stillhouse Press is an independent, student-run, non-profit press based out of Northern Virginia.
+This fund was started in 2015 with donations from alumni to honor the late alum whose short story collection, Helen on 86th Street and Other Stories, became the first title published by Stillhouse Press in the summer of 2014.
+Stillhouse Press is an independent, student-run, nonprofit press based in Northern Virginia.

 Randolph and Lucy Church Scholarship Endowment

-Established in 2006 by Randolph W. Church, Jr. and Lucy C. Church, ’81, MPA ’86 to attract outstanding students majoring in English, history, modern languages, philosophy, psychology, political sciences, humanities, or economics.
+The Randolph and Lucy Church Scholarship Endowment was established in 2006 by Randolph W. Church, Jr. and Lucy C. Church, ’81, MPA ’86, to attract outstanding students majoring in English, history, modern languages, philosophy, psychology, political sciences, humanities, or economics.
 Mr. Church, an attorney, is a former rector of the Board of Visitors and former trustee of the George Mason University Foundation.
-Mrs. Church, a former trustee of the foundation and a former faculty member, is an alumna of the College of Humanities and Social Sciences.
+Mrs. Church, a former trustee of the foundation and a former faculty member, is an alum of the College of Humanities and Social Sciences.

 Recipient must:

-- and major in one of the following: English, history, modern languages philosophy, psychology or economics.
+- Major in one of the following: English, history, modern languages philosophy, psychology, or economics

 Lucas Leadership Scholarship Endowment

-Established in 2013 by Diane W. Schulte and David C. Miles to honor the contributions and leadership of Dr. Nance Lucas during her tenure as Associate Dean.
+The Lucas Leadership Scholarship Endowment was established in 2013 by Diane W. Schulte and David C. Miles to honor the contributions and leadership of Nance Lucas during her tenure as associate dean.
 The scholarship will be awarded annually to a School of Integrative Studies student who demonstrates exceptional leadership and ethics in all areas of academic and personal life.
 The scholarship is renewable and may be used for tuition and fees and/or sponsored activities, but not travel expenses.
 Students may apply for this scholarship on their own or be nominated by faculty or staff members.
-To qualify, recipients will: be an undergraduate student classified as “in good academic standing” per university guidelines, must be pursuing a degree in the School of Integrative Studies, preference will be given to students who are verified members of a recognized non-profit group and who demonstrate leadership and service, may be either full- or part-time students, be evaluated on the basis of academic merit, may be either in-state or out-of-state, may be international, non-U.S. citizen.
+To qualify, recipients will be undergraduate students classified as “in good academic standing” per university guidelines and must be pursuing a degree in the School of Integrative Studies; preference will be given to students who are verified members of a recognized nonprofit group and who demonstrate leadership and service.
+Recipients may be either full-time or part-time students; in-state or out-of-state; international, non-U.S. citizen; and will be evaluated on the basis of academic merit.

 School of Integrative Studies Awards and Scholarship

-Recipients will submit an essay answering the following topic: Tell us how you best exemplify the values of a School of Integrative Studies education based the school’s mission statement and describe how you will continue to demonstrate your commitment to the college’s mission throughout the next year.
-Recipient must be majoring in integrative studies, be a full-time undergraduate student with a minimum cumulative 2.5 GPA and must maintain 2.5 GPA throughout.
-Applicant must have a current FAFSA on file with Mason's Office of Student Financial Aid.
+School of Integrative Studies Awards and Scholarship recipients will submit an essay answering the following topic: tell us how you best exemplify the values of a School of Integrative Studies education based the school’s mission statement and describe how you will continue to demonstrate your commitment to the college’s mission throughout the next year.
+Recipient must be majoring in integrative studies, be a full-time undergraduate student with a minimum cumulative 2.5 GPA, and must maintain a 2.5 GPA throughout.
+Applicant must have a current FAFSA on file with George Mason's Office of Student Financial Aid.

-Applications typically open Spring Semester: March – 1st week of May.
+Applications typically open Spring Semester: March through the first week of May.

 Contact: mailto:sisinfo@gmu.edu